 Reinforce Asphalt Pavement With Hardscape Edging

 Howard paving is licensed, fully insured, and bonded.
-If your business, home, or industrial establishment requires professional paving or excavation services, contact us for your free estimate or schedule an expert consultation from one of our specialists.
+If your business, home, or industrial establishment requires professional paving or excavation services, contact us for your free estimate or schedule an expert consultation with one of our specialists.
 Howard Paving and Excavating serves the state of New Jersey in the following counties and their respective townships: Middlesex County, Monmouth County, Somerset County, Union County, and Mercer County.
 We hope to hear from you and help you throughout your construction project.